 What are the most common side-effects and risks of Lasik?

 Lasik and PRK have excellent safety profiles and very high success rates.
-But like with any surgical procedure, there is some risk involved, and some patients experience side-effects from the procedure.
+But, as with any surgical procedure, there are some risks involved, and some patients experience side-effects following the procedure.
 It’s important to know and understand these risks and potential side-effects.

 We recommend reviewing a publication titled, “Is Lasik for Me?” from the American Academy of Ophthalmology.
-An over of the procedures risk factors, side-effects and complications starts on page 5.
+An overview of the procedures risk factors, side-effects and complications starts on page 5.

 If I have Lasik now, will I still need reading glasses later in life?